srvrco/getssl/README.md

 ssh can also be used for the reload command if using on remote servers.

+Multiple locations can be defined for a file by separating the locations with a semi-colon.

 ## Server-Types
 OpenSSL has built-in support for getting the certificate from a number of SSL services